 Do you wish to become an electrician?

-An excellent way to enter the workforce and start a career in the electrical industry is to join the IBEW apprenticeship.
+An excellent way to start a career and enter the electrical industry is to join an International Brotherhood of Electrical Workers (IBEW) apprenticeship.

-The IBEW electrical apprenticeship is a partnership program of the NECA (National Electrical Contractors Association) and IBEW (International Brotherhood of Electrical Workers).
+The IBEW electrical apprenticeship is a partnership program between the IBEW and the National Electrical Contractors Association (NECA).

 First, you need to find an IBEW apprenticeship and find out what type of programs they offer.